This minimalist travel guide is based on my experience of visiting Mexico for three weeks in July 2013.

 Tip: Hostels are inexpensive and good for last-minute accommodations when you can’t plan ahead.
 To pick a good Airbnb host, use the reviews wisely.

-$300- Food.
-This is an estimate based on what I budgeted, about $15 dollars a day.
-I don’t remember spending that much in one day except when I went to the grocery store in Mexico City.
+$200- Food.
+I budgeted about $15 dollars a day, but mostly did not spend more than $10/day for all meals, except when I went to the grocery store in Mexico City.

 Tip: Follow the locals to eat well and inexpensively.
 Eat in places that are at least moderately busy.
 I also saved money by buying breakfast foods like fruit and pastries for several days and by stretching my meals.
 They give you a lot of food in Mexico for what you pay, so it’s easy to break it into two meals.